Ma'abarot: Early Ma'abara

 The first ma'abara, in Kesalon, built atop the emptied Palestinian village of Kasla in the Judean Hills, became functional in May 1950 when 150 families were settled there.
 In July Giora Yoseftal had 70,000 immigrants shifted into the ma'abarot, and by the following year a further 50,000 were relocated in them as the batei olim, already at capacity, were closed.
 Plans to provide immigrants with jobs requiring heavy physical labour, and with housing and plots of agricultural land in outlying areas, were generally unsuccessful, with many migrating back to camps near cities and towns on finding themselves ill-equipped or unprepared for the task.
 The camps were under the guidance of two religious parties, Agudat Israel and Mizrachi.
-Violent confrontations broke out over issues of forced secularization, which were opposed by Yemeni Jews, and several people were shot dead or died during these clashes, variously at Ein Shemer, Beit Lid and Pardes Hanna in the first half of 1950.
+Violent confrontations broke out over issues of forced secularization, which were opposed by Yemenite Jews, and several people were shot dead or died during these clashes, variously at Ein Shemer, Beit Lid and Pardes Hanna in the first half of 1950.
+Rabbi Yosef Qafih made note of the fact that, for many new immigrants, being housed for protracted time in the absorption camps caused them to break-away from their observance of common Jewish etiquette.

 The early ma'abarot consisted of tents, one for each family.
 In those conditions, infants were separated from their mothers and placed in children's housing where nursing personnel had almost exclusive control and parental access was highly restricted.
 On occasion, these children were transferred to hospitals without the knowledge of their families, and parents encountered great difficulties in travelling from the ma'abarot to these distant facilities.
 Cases exist of parents arriving at hospitals only to be informed their child had died, occurrences which fed into what became a narrative of suspicion that the state putatively engaged in having the missing children adopted out to childless couples.

 Eventually, hut-shaped canvas tents were added, followed by tin or wooden shacks.
 Sanitary conditions were dismal.
 According to a journalist who visited the Migdal Gad maabara, "in the whole camp there were two faucets for everyone.
 About a thousand people.
 The toilets had no roof and were infested with flies."
 In one community it was reported that there were 350 people to each shower and in another 56 to each toilet.
-Infant mortality - the pre-state Yishuv had achieved one of the lowest rates in the world- was high, reaching 157 deaths per 1000 live births.
+Infant mortality—the pre-state Yishuv had achieved one of the lowest rates in the world- was high, reaching 157 deaths per 1000 live births.
 All these facts generated harsh criticism.

 A considerable numbers of immigrant transit camps and ma'abarot were established in former British military bases transferred or sold to Israel.
 Some of these bases were also allocated to MALBEN.
 Eventually most of these bases were demolished.

 When the ma'abarot plan was first implemented, the Jewish Agency was responsible for providing utilities such as water, electricity and sanitation.
 After this responsibility was transferred to the local authorities, the Jewish Agency claimed it could no longer oversee maintenance due to financial and manpower constraints.